 Cingulum:A male or female Sanguinati witch’s cordlike beltworn around the waist.
 The typical cingulum is mainly made up of rope or hair with charms often added according to spells intended or accomplished.
 Knots are also tied in a cingulum for luck or for binding and unbinding spells.
-A cingulum in the correct coven color is given to a Sanguinati apprentices upon his or her coven initiations and must be worn at each consecutive coven meeting.
+A cingulum in the correct coven color is given to Sanguinati apprentices upon coven initiations and must be worn at each consecutive coven meeting.

 Conjure Bag: The Sanguinati and Sorcerers use drawstring bags made of velvet or leather that hold wands, amulets, talismans and other implements of the magic craft, and thus charge their powers.

 Crystaleer:The main source of mail and messages used by the Sanguinati as well as Sorcerers: crystaleers are flying crystal spheres that record visual and audible messages and travel as balls of light until they reach their intended recipient.
 To send the crystaleer recording to the intended recipient, you must speak the crystaleer the recipient’s first and last name.
 No location has to be known or spoken as long as the recipient’s location is inside the country of Hoopenfangia; however, this can take much longer than if you tell the crystaleer the location of the intended recipient.

 Divinity Horn:A unicorn horn used by Witchdoctor Minty Kraneswaddle to treat dark afflictions.
 The narrow end of the horn is placed in a patient’s ear and the witchdoctor yells a spell into the horn, commanding the dark affliction to leave.

 Eternasphere:A magic ball flung by select members of Mystic Ministry to inflict various punishments on sanatorium inmates.